hedauav/SONIC/README.md

 ## ⚡ Features

-- **🎙️ Audio Recording**: Record audio directly in your browser with real-time feedback
+- **🎙️ Audio Recording**: Record audio directly in your browser with real-time feedbacks
 - **🔐 Blockchain Storage**: Tokenize your audio as NFTs on the Ethereum blockchain
 - **📦 IPFS Integration**: Permanent, decentralized storage using Lighthouse and IPFS
 - **💼 My Collection**: Browse and manage all your tokenized audio recordings